-Some countries require psychological evaluations using MCMI, MMPI or MIPPS.
-ICA can provide this service for you, please contact ICA Counseling Center for costs and initial appointment.
+Some countries require psychological evaluations using MCMI, MMPI, MMPI-2-RF, or MIPPS.
+ICA may be able to provide this service for you, provide referrals, or you may be able to use your own insurance (but not all insurance covers this cost).
+Please contact ICA Counseling Center for general costs and questions.
 Not all countries have this requirement.
-If you are "out of state" ICA will assist you in finding an appropriate licensed psychologist and you will pay them directly.
+If you are "out of state" ICA may be able to assist you in finding an appropriate licensed psychologist and you will pay them directly.